Leslie E. Gehres: World War II

-C.O. of USS Franklin
+Captain of USS Franklin

 Gehres took a step down in rank to command an aircraft carrier, supposedly as he desired a shot against Imperial Japan.
 On 7 November 1944, Gehres took command of USS Franklin, relieving Captain J. M. Shoemaker at the change of command ceremony, where Gehres also criticized the crew for failing to shoot down the kamikaze that had damaged their ship.
 Gehres was a strict disciplinarian whose autocracy was disliked by many of Franklin's crew, and some even consider his leadership as "toxic".

 In 1945, Franklin made airstrikes on the Japanese homeland in support of the Okinawa landings, later launching sweeps and strikes against Kagoshima and Izumi on southern Kyūshū.

 Before dawn on 19 March 1945, Franklin, which had maneuvered to within 50 mi of the Japanese mainland, closer than any other U.S. carrier during the war, launched a fighter sweep against Honshū and later a strike against shipping in Kobe Harbor.
 After being called to battle stations twelve times within six hours that night, Gehres downgraded the alert status to Condition III, allowing his men freedom to eat or sleep, although gunnery crews remained at their stations.

 In those days, radar was not entirely reliable or capable of sensing planes in clouds and this caused problems on this occasion, with short-term blips appearing on screen, then disappearing again.
 Despite receiving a last-minute warning of a "bogey" from USS Hancock, Gehres never ordered Franklin to general quarters, possibly for this reason.
 This "bogey" turned out to be a single Japanese aircraft that pierced the cloud cover and made a low-level run on the ship to drop two semi-armor-piercing bombs.
 The resulting fire and explosions killed 807 and wounded more than 487, the total casualties representing over a third of the carrier's personnel complement.
 Franklin had suffered the most severe damage and highest casualties experienced by any U.S. fleet carrier that survived World War II.

 Gehres, along with ten of his officers and a single enlisted man from Franklins crew and air group, were subsequently awarded the Navy Cross for heroism in coping with Franklin's battle damage and keeping the ship afloat.
 However, many members of the crew did outstanding work in carrying out actions, of their own volition, which played a major part in saving lives and enabling the survival of the vessel.